 Hannah Comp was born on Dec.
 13, 1840, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp Sr. She may also have used the name "Ada."

-By 1880, the Diehls moved to a farm in Colerain Township, Bedford County.
+Then in the spring of 1879, the Diehls moved once more, this time 19 miles distant to a farm in Colerain Township, Bedford County.
 Adam's bachelor brother Cornelius boarded in their residence that year.

 Sadness blanketed the family when son George died at the age of 16 on Oct.
 10, 1894.
 His remains were lowered in the soil in Trinity United Church of Christ Cemetery.
 He was one of five of the children to die while their parents were still alive.